codexarcana/micronaut-pulumi-k8s-example/README.md

     $ curl -fsSL https://get.pulumi.com | sh
   ```

-- Log in to Docker hub
+- Log in to Docker hub, Pulumi requires a public image to create the
+  deployment.
+This repo will push it to whatever repository you are logged
+  in.
+It must be accessible from your K8s Cluster.

   ```bash
   $ docker login
   ```